 input-files, download the files required for this tutorial section, and extract the files into this directory.
 In the steps below, we will refer to the Path of this directory for input files.

 4.2 Open jupyter notebook and import libraries

-We recommend following the guides below with Jupyter Notebook, where you can interactively explore the functions and data.
+We recommend following the steps below with Jupyter Notebook, where you can interactively explore the functions and data.
 You can run this in Google Colab, or with Jupyter notebook on your local computer.

 import numpy as np import pandas as pd import matplotlib.pyplot as pl import scanpy as sc import igraph import scvelo as scv import loompy as lmp import anndata import warnings warnings.filterwarnings('ignore')